-RDA’s (or ‘claiming R&D Capital Allowances’) were introduced in the UK in 2001 – they allow an individual, partnership or limited company to write down almost all the R&D expenditure that it has capitalised, for tax purpose, and thereby reduces the amount of tax that is paid and, consequently, cash is retained within the business.
+Research and Development Capital Allowance’s were introduced to the UK in 2001 – allowing an individual, partnership or limited company to write down almost all their R&D expenditure that it has capitalised, for tax purposes, and thereby reduces the amount of tax paid and, retaining cash within the business.

 There is no cap on the amount that can be claimed under RDA’s and these can be claimed in addition to the Annual Investment Allowance (AIA), which is currently capped at £200k per annum; so, the more you spend, the more you get the 100% relief on!
 You can’t cash-in RDA’s but can utilise them in one of the following ways:

 - reduce the amount of Corporation Tax due (and reclaim any tax that you’ve overpaid in the past two years, because of not claiming)

 - group relieve it (if you are part of a group for tax purposes, can off-set taxable losses against taxable profits elsewhere in the group)

 - carry-forward, as a trading loss, to off-set against future years’ profits and thereby reduce any Corporation Tax then due